How do we cultivate the skill and discipline necessary to defend the Self against the modern world?

 The damage that the body sustains in the modern world is reflected in the damage that the Earth sustains by inflated industry.
 Factory farms cause unspeakable environmental devastation, so by avoiding their products we take a great measure to heal not only our own body but the Earth’s as well.
 And by eating locally, we cut down carbon emissions and the electrical power required to refrigerate food to stay fresh when transported long distances, as well as vitalize our body with fruits and vegetables that are freshly picked from the source.

 When you are ready to take it to the next level, consult with an accredited Ayurvedic or Traditional Chinese Medicine specialist to fine-tune your diet and nutrition for optimum health and wellness.
-Western medicine is terrific for immediate crisis care; however, it is largely ignorant of long-term wellness promoting a high quality of life.
+Western medicine is terrific for immediate crisis care; however it is largely ignorant of long-term wellness promoting high quality of life.
 Relying too much on the crisis-model of Western medicine leaves the body in a state of permanent crisis.

 Everyone is ready to change the world through politics and economic policy, but very few are ready to change themselves.
 How can you expect to effect change in the body politic when you cannot even effect change in your own body?